andreaslam/ZanLing-TrueZero/README.md

 Make sure you have Python installed.
 If not, download the latest version [here]([https://doc.rust-lang.org/book/ch01-01-installation.html](https://www.python.org/downloads/)).
 Configure `tch-rs` from the instructions [here](https://github.com/LaurentMazare/tch-rs/blob/main/README.md).
 For now, the neural net for this project is not provided but the NN architecture is available [here](https://github.com/andreaslam/ZanLing-TrueZero/blob/main/network.py) for reference.

-Navigate to `ZanLing-TrueZero`:
+Navigate to the Rust crate (which lives in `src/rust`):

 ```
-cd ZanLing-TrueZero
+cd ZanLing-TrueZero/src/rust
 ```

 Then, build using `cargo`: